 Portobello School is a twenty-five minute drive from Dunedin City.
 It is a semi-rural primary school catering for five to thirteen year-olds, situated on the stunning Otago Peninsula in the South Island of New Zealand.
 The school is a rich part of the cultural, environmental and community landscape that makes the Otago Peninsula a uniquely special place.

-- provide a positive learning environment which promotes excellence, creativity, initiative, self-motivation and critical thinking
+Provide a positive learning environment which promotes excellence, creativity, initiative, self-motivation and critical thinking

-- provide a well-rounded education which encourages and fosters the development of the whole child, so they will be confident, connected, actively involved and lifelong learners
+Provide a well-rounded education which encourages and fosters the development of the whole child, so they will be confident, connected, actively involved and lifelong learners

-- be a bicultural school showing understanding, tolerance and respect for both Maori and Pakeha culture, language and history.
+Be a bicultural school showing understanding, tolerance and respect for both Māori and Pākehā culture, language and history.